 Ether (ETH) is the native currency of the Ethereum network.
 When people want to use the system or add information to the blockchain – for instance, by transferring funds, making a purchase or executing a smart contract – they have to pay a transaction cost in Ether.

 Gas fees refer to the amount of ETH you need to pay in order to perform a transaction or execute a smart contract on the Ethereum network.
 Gas fees are set in ‘gwei’ (short for gigawei, with wei being the smallest possible denomination of Ether) and are determined by the demand for transaction space.
 The more demand, the higher the gas fees.
-During periods of high demand, gas fees can reach US$50 per transaction, but are more commonly around 50c.
+During periods of high demand, gas fees can reach £50 per transaction, but are more commonly around £1.

-Like all investments, cryptoassets carry risk.
-Due to the potential volatility of the cryptoasset markets, the value of your investments may fall significantly and lead to total loss.
-Cryptoassets are complex and are unregulated in the UK, and you are unable to access the Financial Service Compensation Scheme or the Financial Ombudsman Service.
+Cryptoassets traded on CoinJar UK Limited are largely unregulated in the UK, and you are unable to access the Financial Service Compensation Scheme or the Financial Ombudsman Service.
 We use third party banking, safekeeping and payment providers, and the failure of any of these providers could also lead to a loss of your assets.
 We recommend you obtain financial advice before making a decision to use your credit card to purchase cryptoassets or to invest in cryptoassets.
 Capital Gains Tax may be payable on profits.
+CoinJar’s digital currency exchange services are operated in the UK by CoinJar UK Limited (company number 8905988), registered by the Financial Conduct Authority as a Cryptoasset Exchange Provider and Custodian Wallet Provider in the United Kingdom under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, as amended (Firm Reference No. 928767).

-Google Pay is a trademark of Google LLC.
-Apple Pay and Apple Watch are trademarks of Apple Inc.
+Apple Pay and Apple Watch are trademarks of Apple Inc. Google Pay is a trademark of Google LLC.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.